Salmon River Spirits

 Having The Second Sense

-To start with I'll tell you that my mother had an uncanny knack of sensing things that others couldn't see and as an example my late father while building a significant builders merchant business in Scotland throughout the 60's & 70's used to use her skill for recruitment purposes.
+To start with I'll tell you that my late mother had an uncanny knack of sensing things that others couldn't see and as an example my late father while building a significant builders merchant business in Scotland throughout the 60's & 70's used to use her skill for recruitment purposes.
 If he ever ignored her astute & instant advice it would always 'back fire'!
-I wish I'd picked up my mother's astute skill and had shut out the abusers of 'good deeds' I've encountered over the decades.
+I wish I'd picked up my mother's astute skill and had shut out the many abusers of 'good deeds' I've encountered over the decades but I guess it's just part of life.

 Beginning An Amazing River Friendship

 My relationship with my late colleague and professional Tay ghillie Willie Laird began in 1970 when I was just a mere salmon parr!
 He steered me to my first salmon that year and many thereafter however I still believe that long after his passing in 1991 he lead me to many more.
 Call me insane if you wish and I would take that as a form of promotion from many but here are a few classic examples of what I'm referring to which I've never been able to explain but my gut 100% tells me it was my late friend's doing.

 Knowing Before You Really Know